luiss07/bao-research/README.md

 # Repo structure

 - **bitstreams**: built bitstreams for FPGA genesys 2 board [source](https://github.com/malejo97/cva6-spmp-walkthrough)
+> [!NOTE]
+> To use FPGA it is neccessary to install Vivado.
+After installation Vivado needs the board files for Genesys 2, which can be download from this [guide](https://digilent.com/reference/software/vivado/board-files?redirect=1)
 - **custom-bao**: setup to run Bao with custom configurations
 - **helloBao**: hello world Bao application [source](https://github.com/bao-project/bao-helloworld/tree/risc-v)